-Set up two baking trays with baking paper and pop on your eggplant and zucchini slices.
-Dab them all with a little olive oil and get them into the oven for 15 minutes.
-Take 'em out, flip 'em over and dab with a little more olive oil before sending 'em back into the heat for another 15 minutes.
-Once they're done, pull them out and turn down the heat to 180 degrees celsius.
+- Line two baking trays with baking paper and layer with eggplant and zucchini slices.
+Dab with olive oil and bake for 15 minutes.
+Take 'em out, flip 'em over and dab with a little more olive oil, then bake again for a further 15 minutes.
+Once they're done, pull them out and turn down the heat to 180˚C (356˚F).

-Okay, now set yourself a nice saucepan over a med-high heat and drizzle in 2 tbsp olive oil.
+- Setup a saucepan over a med-high heat and drizzle in 2 tbsp olive oil.
 Sizzle the onion until translucent, then add the beef mince and a pinch of salt and pepper.
-Cook away until that beef is browned and any liquid is outta there.
+Cook away until the beef is browned and any liquid is reduced.

-Next you'll need a separate frying pan (sorry for the dishes).
-Drop in a splash of olive oil and fry those potato slices on both sides over a medium heat, until they're lightly browned and delicious.
+- Next you'll need a separate frying pan (sorry for the dishes).
+Drop in a splash of olive oil and fry the potato slices on both sides over a medium heat, until they're lightly browned and delicious.
 Set aside.

-Yay!
-Now it's time to add the homemade pasta sauce or passata and a good glug (ie 125 ml) of red wine to your beef and onion and cook away until the saucy mix thickens nicely.
+- Yay!
+Now it's time to add the homemade pasta sauce or passata with 125 ml of red wine in with the beef and onion and cook away until the saucy mix reduces nicely.

-Alright now take that luscious white sauce off the heat and add in your nutmeg, salt, pepper, tasty cheese and parmesan and mix once more until smooth and cheesy.
+- Remove the white sauce from the heat and add in the nutmeg, salt, pepper, shredded cheese and parmesan.
+Mix once more until smooth and cheesy.

-Pop it back on the heat for another 10-20 seconds or so, then pour it all over your moussaka base.
-Top with a few more sprinkles of grated cheese (you KNOW you want to) then pop it back the oven.
+- Pour the white sauce all over your moussaka base.
+Top with a few more sprinkles of grated cheese if you like (you KNOW you want to) then pop it in the oven.
 Let it bubble away for another 20 or 30 minutes, or until that cheesy top is a glorious golden brown.
 Oh yeah.